 Data on these mammal taxa come from fixed sites where they have been repeatedly monitored in a systematic and standardised way.
 For some of the terrestrial sites, the data custodians provided information on whether they have been intensively managed and how.
-This information allowed us to look at the trend across all monitored sites which is the overall Threatened Mammal Index (Figure 1) but also to drill down to look at the trends for:
+This information allowed us to look at the trend across all monitored sites, which is the overall Threatened Mammal Index (Figure 1), but also to drill down to look at the trends for:

-Sites subject to any management (e.g., introduced predatorfree havens/islands and other dedicated conservation management) (Figure 2),

-- 2. Sites without introduced predators (islands and fenced exclosures) (Figure 3), and - 3.
-Sites with no (known) targeted management (Figure 4).
+- 1. Sites subject to any management (e.g., introduced predator-free havens/islands and other dedicated conservation management), - 2.
+Sites without introduced predators (islands and fenced exclosures), and - 3.
+Sites with no (known) targeted management (Figure 2).

 The division of sites/populations has been made solely on information provided by the custodians.

-This separation into subindices based on the type of intensive management is important especially for mammals monitored after being reintroduced into fenced or predator-free island areas.
+This separation into subindices based on the type of intensive management is important especially for mammals monitored after being reintroduced into fenced or predatorfree island areas.
 These areas are often more intensively monitored than extant populations, have fewer threats, and have the potential to significantly bias the population trends in the overall index.

-The reintroduced population trends may skew the overall result for a taxon and show the population as stable or increasing while in fact the extant population outside of the predator-free safe havens continues to decline, and thus needs to be examined carefully.
+The reintroduced population trends may skew the overall result for a taxon and show the population as stable and show the population as stable or increasing while in fact the extant population outside of the predator-free safe havens continues to decline, and thus needs to be examined carefully.

-The index shows the estimated yearly change in relative abundance of threatened and near-threatened mammal taxa in relation to a baseline year, for which 1995 was chosen, where the index is set to 1.0.
-This baseline year was chosen because very few of the ongoing monitoring programs originated before 1995.
+The index itself shows the estimated yearly change in relative abundance of threatened and near-threatened mammal taxa in relation to a baseline year, for which 2010 was chosen, where the index is set to 1.0.
+This baseline year was chosen because very few of the ongoing monitoring programs originated before 2010.
 However, later baseline years are also available to support the specific needs of conservation managers and can be selected via the web-app.
-Changes in the index are proportional - a value of 0.5 indicates the multi-taxon relative abundance is 50% below the baseline value; a value of 1.5 indicates 50% above baseline.
+Changes in the index are proportional

+- a value of 0.5 indicates the multitaxon relative abundance is 50% below the baseline value; a value of 1.5 indicates 50% above baseline.

-For the index on all sites in South Australia where threatened and near-threatened mammals were monitored, the TMX value in 2016 based on the current data is 2.12.
-This suggests that the relative abundance of threatened and nearthreatened mammals for which we have information has increased by 112% between 2000 and 2016.
-While the overall index value in 2016 is 2.12, individual taxa have TMX values between 0.47 (a 53% decrease) and 7.01 (a 601% increase) (Figure 1A).
+For the index on all sites in the New South Wales where Australian threatened and near-threatened mammals were monitored, the TMX value in 2016 based on the current data is 1.72.
+This suggests that the relative abundance of threatened and near-threatened mammals for which we have information has increased by 72% between 2010 and 2016.
+While the overall index value in 2016 is 1.72, individual taxa have TMX values between 0.71 (a 29% decrease) and 4.48 (a 348% increase) (Figure 1A).
 It is expected that more data (and taxa) will be added as they become available each year, allowing the index to grow.

-What should we know about the South Australian data?
+What should we know about the New South Wales data?